DisinfoResearch/Neo4j-PyScripts/README.md

 # Neo4j-PyScripts

+**THIS PROJECT IS CURRENTLY NONFUNCTION AND IS NOW DISCONTINUED DUE TO API CHANGES AT TWITTER ALONG WITH LEGAL CONCERNS**

 ## Usage Notes
 These scripts were used with the Neo4j Desktop application, with each database dedicated to a single analysis group.
 The JSON data used and expected is the output of [twarc](https://github.com/DocNow/twarc) users command.
 See _grabuser.sh_.